Trump's businesses and brand still suffering from his polarizing rhetoric

 There is something new: a wine and whiskey bar, called 45.
 Its logo, ringed with stars, looks kind of like a presidential seal.
 Inside, there are enormous pictures of the former president, in and around the White House.

 Trump Tower embodies the contradictions of Donald Trump's business, post-presidency.
-There's a cache to sell, but also, an extremely polarizing brand.
+There's a cachet to sell, but also an extremely polarizing brand.
 Trump's continued espousal of lies about the 2020 election have driven away potential partners; after the Jan.
 6 attack on the Capitol, associates from Deutsche Bank to the Professional Golf Association pulled back.

 There's an ongoing criminal fraud case by the Manhattan district attorney against the Trump Organization and its chief financial officer, Allen Weisselberg.
 The New York attorney general and the Westchester district attorney are also investigating.
-Trump, his company, and his CFO have denied wrongdoing.
+Trump, his company and the CFO have denied wrongdoing.

 Even without all the brand challenges, Trump is heavily tied up in businesses such as office rentals and retail that are struggling post-pandemic.
 Just this month, Forbes took the former president off its tally of the 400 richest people.
 Had Trump sold off his assets and invested in markets while he was president — which ethics experts advised him to do — he would have been $4.5 billion richer today, Forbes said.